valleha/rock-paper-scissors/README.md

  Step 3: Declare winner and player scores:
- Define variables humanScore and computerScore and set to 0 Compare computer choice and human choice
+ Define variables humanScore and computerScore and set to 0 Define playround function that compares computer choice and human choice
-    If choice equal its a tie no score forwarded
+    If choice equal its a tie no score output
-    If human choice rock and computer paper, output plus one to computerScore If human choice rock and computer scissors, output plus one to humanScore If human choice paper and computer scissors, output plus one to computerScores if human choice paper and computer rock, output plus one humanScore if human choice scissors and computer rock, output plus one to computerScore if human choice scissors and computer paper, output plus one to humanScore Return current score "The score is " + humanScore + " to " computerScore
+    If human choice rock and computer paper, output plus one to computerScore If human choice rock and computer scissors, output plus one to humanScore If human choice paper and computer scissors, output plus one to computerScores if human choice paper and computer rock, output plus one humanScore if human choice scissors and computer rock, output plus one to computerScore if human choice scissors and computer paper, output plus one to humanScore It also prints a string to the console declaring the winner.
+Return current score "The score is " + humanScore + " to " computerScore